DonnoDK/LWTML/README.md

 ![Sprite blitting demo](http://i.imgur.com/sMFvrFd.gif)

-Note that those are just lame demos I quickly throw together.
+Note that those are just lame demos I quickly threw together.
 Also, the refresh rate of the gifs are terrible.

 But why not just use ncurses?
 -----------------------------